papagorgio23/AISports_Chatbot/data/nlu.md

 - Who are the engineers at A.I.
 Sports?
 - Who works at A.I.
 Sports?
 - How many people work at A.I.
 Sports?

+## intent:meeting
+- Let's have a private meeting...

+## intent:incorrect_info
+- Looks like you didn’t capture all of my info
+- you forgot my name, email, bet size, and [years](betlength) betting